Skip to content

 Bugtrackers vs Synchronization Servers

-In Squash, there are bugtracking plugins and synchronization plugins, which both differ from one another.
+In SquashTM, there are bugtracking plugins and synchronization plugins, which both differ from one another.

-Synchronization plugins are used to synchronize issues from third-party tools dedicated to IT project tracking to Squash.
+Synchronization plugins are used to synchronize issues from third-party tools dedicated to IT project tracking to SquashTM.

-Here is the list of third-party tools that can be interfaced with Squash:
+Here is the list of third-party tools that can be interfaced with SquashTM:

 Learn More